richafnu/Viva/Viva/engage/eac-answers-overview-set-up.md

 3. **Topics migrated to Viva Engage**

-Answers enablement depends on topics being migrated to a supported version of topics in Viva Engage.
+   Answers enablement depends on topics migrating to a supported version of topics in Viva Engage.
 We are in the middle of a transition as Viva Topics will be retired in 2025.
 As part of that change, Viva Engage will no longer use Viva Topics or Lightweight Topics.
 Migrations are planned to complete in Spring 2025.
 [Learn more about the Viva Topics retirement]().

 4. **Viva Engage is enabled to use Viva Topics**

    Viva Topics will be retired in 2025.
 As part of that change, Viva Engage will return to a simplified topics mode.
-During the transition, we will pause proactive migrations to use Viva Topics, but continue migrations that enable Viva Engage networks to use Answers by request.
+During the transition, proactive migrations to use Viva Topics will pause.
+Migrations that enable Viva Engage networks to use Answers by request will continue.

    Customers aren't required to have a paid Topics license to migrate their topics or to use Answers.
 Learn more about [the migration](/microsoft-365/topics/topic-experiences-viva-engage), [the Topics experience](https://support.microsoft.com/topic/viva-topics-experience-in-yammer-8e85bc0d-086e-49a2-974b-39f60129257d), and [Viva Topics retirement](https://learn.microsoft.com/microsoft-365/topics/changes-coming-to-topics?view=o365-worldwide&amp&preserve-view=true;WT.mc_id=M365-MVP-9501).

-   Customers awaiting topics migration can request to get Answers enablement prioritized, which may include Native Mode support or topics migration.
+   Customers awaiting topics migration can request priority Answers enablement, which may include Native Mode support or topics migration.
 Contact your customer account manager or Microsoft Viva Engage support to file a support ticket.

 ## Compliance and Answers data

 Unless you’ve set a unique policy for Answers, a group in Microsoft 365 backs up Answers data.
 This group follows your organization’s default data [retention policies](/microsoft-365/compliance/retention-policies-yammer).
-The Answers backing group is autoprovisioned when the first question is posted or a question attachment is created.
+The Answers backing group autoprovisions when the first question is posted or a question attachment is created.
 At the time of creation, all Microsoft 365 Global admins are assigned as owners of the backing group, which is called *Group for Answers in Viva Engage – DO NOT DELETE.*

 Owners of the backing group should ensure that Answers remains compliant with network policies and doesn't get accidentally deleted.
 Admins can export data if you want to delete the backing group in Microsoft 365.
 If the backing group is deleted, Answers won't be functional.